SoftwarePotential/samples/Api/Customer/Sync/Sp.Samples.Consume/README.markdown

 # Customer Sync Sample Application

+## What the sample is intended to demonstrate

+This sample is intended to illustrate the required components of an application which:

+* create a customer using the Software Potential Rest Apis
+* retrieve a customer using oData filtering to find a customer with a given externalId
+* update an existing customer using the HAL links contained in the customer record retrieved from Software Potential
+* delete an existing customer using the HAL links contained in the customer record retrieved from Software Potential

 ## Prerequisites

 * The sample requires .NET 4.0 on both your development machine and the end-user's machine